8 Best Onboarding Software Programs for 2023

-Rippling is an extremely complete HR software that works on a modular system, so you can add (and pay for) only the tools you need.
-It earned its spot as best overall onboarding software because onboarding is included in its most basic package and very easy to use and works internationally.
-However, its claim to fame is how easily it onboards for software, from assigning needed programs to issuing hardware.
+Rippling is a complete HR software that works on a modular system, so you can add (and pay for) only the tools you need.
+It earned its spot as best overall onboarding software because onboarding is included in its most basic package.
+It is very easy to use and works internationally, where its claim to fame is how easily it creates onboarding flows for each country, streamlining the HR legwork.

-Rippling starts with a core module that includes onboarding and runs $8 per employee, per month.
-From there, you select from a large number of modules and tools to create a custom package for your onboarding and HR needs.
-This can get pricey, but real-world users say it’s worth it.
-Rippling’s IT module lets you assign software, and it can even manage your hardware for you.
+Rippling starts with a core module that includes onboarding, positions management, and document and e-signature management.
+It starts at $8 per employee monthly plus a $35 platform fee.
+From there, you can add more features from a large number of modules and tools to create a custom package for your onboarding and HR needs.
+This can get pricey, but real-world users say the price is worth it.

 Rippling’s Standout Features